crazyramirez/CryptoDash/readme.md

 1. Run:
     ```sudo raspi-config```
     - Adjust VNC Resolution (Ex.
 720x480 - 1280x720)
-    - Enable VNC (Control RPi using VNC)
+    - Enable VNC (I you want to control your RPi using VNC)

 2. Update and upgrade the system:
     ```bash